noalorette/petprep/README.rst

 PETPrep also extracts regional time-activity curves as tabular files with frame timings and uptake values.
-These tables can be fed directly into pharmacokinetic modeling tools such as `kinfitr <https://github.com/mathesong/kinfitr>`__ or PMOD to estimate tracer kinetics or compute binding metrics.
+These tables can be fed directly into pharmacokinetic modeling tools such as `kinfitr <https://github.com/mathesong/kinfitr>`__ or PMOD to estimate tracer kinetics or compute binding estimates.

 More information and documentation can be found at https://petprep.readthedocs.io/